Office for Students Scholarship

 How do I apply?

 You must have already applied for the MSc Data Science and Artificial Intelligence conversion programme.
+Please do not apply if you have an offer for any other programme e.g. MSc AI or MSc Big Data Science as your application won’t be considered.
 You will need a Queen Mary University of London student ID number (which you receive as part of the application process) to be able to apply for the scholarship.

-Please download the application form here Data Science and AI Conversion MSc Scholarship Application Form [DOC 192KB] and please read the information for applicants document before completing your application:
+Please download the application form here MSc Data Science and AI Conversion OFS Scholarship AF [DOC 194KB]

 You should submit your completed application form before the deadline to: email@example.com